xenum72-del/bbb/wiki/Interaction-Types.md

 - Activities are organized alphabetically in the encounter form
 - Use the search function to quickly find specific activities
 - Icons and colors help with visual identification
+- Type manager search helps you explore and organize your options

 ### 💡 Common Choices
 Some frequently used activities include: